MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 > [!NOTE]
 >
 > * Chrome 80, scheduled for release in early 2020, introduces new cookie values and imposes cookie policies by default.
 It's recommended that you set the intended use for your cookies rather than rely on default browser behavior. *See* [SameSite cookie attribute (2020 update)](../../../resources/samesite-cookie-update.md).
-> * To get the correct token for Microsoft Teams Free and guest users, it is important that the apps use tenant specific endpoint `https://login.microsoftonline.com/**{tenantId}**`.
-You can get tenantId from the bot message or tab context.
-Using `https://login.microsoftonline.com/common` in apps can result in users getting incorrect tokens and logging on to the "home" tenant instead of the tenant they are currently signed into.
+> * To obtain the appropriate token for Microsoft Teams Free and guest users, ensure your apps utilize the tenant-specific endpoint `https://login.microsoftonline.com/**{tenantId}**`.
+You can acquire the tenantId from the bot message or tab context.
+If your apps use `https://login.microsoftonline.com/common`, users might receive incorrect tokens, causing them to log into the "home" tenant rather than the tenant they are currently signed into.

 For more information on single sign-on (SSO), see the article [Silent authentication](~/tabs/how-to/authentication/auth-silent-AAD.md).